K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/utilities/esp_cla/README.md

 [![PlatformIO Registry](https://badges.registry.platformio.org/packages/k0i05/library/esp_cla.svg)](https://registry.platformio.org/libraries/k0i05/esp_cla)
 [![ESP Component Registry](https://components.espressif.com/components/k0i05/esp_cla/badge.svg)](https://components.espressif.com/components/k0i05/esp_cla)

 An ESP32 espressif IoT development framework (esp-idf) Compact Linear Algebra (CLA) component.
-The CLA component is a library that provides support for complex matrix and vector operations, solving linear systems of equations, and more.
+The CLA component is a library that provides support for complex matrix and vector operations, filter operations, solving linear systems of equations, and more.
 Information on features and functionality are documented and can be found in the `cla.h`, `cla_common.h`, `cla_filter.h`, `cla_matrix.h`, and `cla_vector.h` header files.

-The library is optimized for embedded systems and has a relatively small footprint.
+The library is intended to be optimized for embedded systems and has a relatively small footprint.
 The matrix and vector structures are instantiated dynamically.
 In addition, the matrix and vector structures use `double` precision for values and support a maximum of 32,767 rows, columns, and components.

 The CLA component currently supports the following features and functionality: